nmcveity/pyfreetype/README.md

 On Windows, you will also need to edit setup.py to contain exact version number of the FreeType distribution you downloaded.
 The variables to change are clearly marked at the top of setup.py.

-This process has only been tested on Windows, please send any success stories to nmcveity at gmail dot com.

 Examples